Khan/wonder-blocks/packages/wonder-blocks-data/src/util/request-handler.md

     get cache(): ?ICache<TOptions, TData>;

     /**
+     * When true, server-side results are cached and hydrated in the client.
+     * When false, the server-side cache is not used and results are not
+     * hydrated.
+     * This should only be set to false if something is ensuring that the
+     * hydrated client result will match the server result.
+     */
+    get hydrate(): boolean;

+    /**
      * Determine if the cached data should be refreshed.
      *
      * If this returns true, the framework will use the currently cached value